richard-sebos/articles/SSH-310/article.md

 ✔️ Restricts access to the `ssh-users` group
 ✔️ Prevents lateral movement via SSH forwarding
 ✔️ Enforces short login grace and session timeouts
+I use this on my jump server, Proxmox VE server and most other server running SSH

 Want to go further?
 Shut down the Proxmox web UI until you explicitly need it: